 Who makes Sachs Dolmar chainsaws?

-Sachs Dolmar chainsaw were made by Sachs Dolmar.
+Sachs Dolmar chainsaws were made by Sachs Dolmar.

 Are Makita chainsaws made in China?